How To Add Vertical Lines In Google Sheets Graph

 Recap

 Although Google Sheets doesn’t have a dedicated feature for adding vertical lines to graphs, these workarounds provide effective solutions to highlight specific data points or trends.
 By utilizing series, trendlines, or conditional formatting, you can customize your charts to better convey your insights.
-(See Also: How To Make Cells Even In Google Sheets)
+(See Also: How To Find Outliers On Google Sheets)

 Frequently Asked Questions: Adding Vertical Lines in Google Sheets Graphs